 For those who believe in the newly scientific divination known as Myers-Briggs, I'm an INFJ.
 I feel deeply and strongly and people are my priority.
 I value personal, one-on-one friendships over having a wide network, though I'm lucky that being in the Church has always offered me one.
 My hobbies often center around the people I can do them with far more than the activities themselves.
 I'm not always much of a planner.
 I plan to see who I want to, when I want to.
 Everything else is just a bonus.

 And while I like to travel, nothing beats familiar haunts and seeing loved ones.
-Even though I've got a 5-year travel plan including Morocco, Iceland, and Peru, I'm still a bit of a homebody.
-Even with my trips, I've always gone back to old favorites (Jersualem and Puerto Rico--and always, always home) rather than new ground.
+Even though I've got a 5-year travel plan including Morocco, Iceland, and Peru, I'm a bit of a homebody.
 Successful trips, successful relationships, and successful hobbies are ones where I feel totally at home.
-I have four older siblings and two fantastic parents, 16 energetic and gorgeous nephews and nieces.
+I have four older siblings and two fantastic parents, 17 energetic and gorgeous nephews and nieces.
 I try to see them every chance I get.

 Some personal favorites: I love the beach (but sharks make me angry--I have my reasons), am passionate about Jerusalem, love mangos and popcorn, Harry Potter and Lord of the Rings, late night talks with friends, and sleeping in.
 Singing and performing gives me a thrill.
 Listening to new (good) music makes me feel like I'm discovering a new traveling companion for the long commutes to work.
-I love Led Zeppelin, folk rock, and Lord of the Rings (which, admittedly, is not music, but it needs to feature somewhere here).
-I am trying to get back in touch with my inner introvert and fall in love with books again, but recently I would rather jump at any opportunity to spend time with a friend.
+I love classical music, Led Zeppelin, alternative, and folk rock.

-In other people--particularly in people I date--I admire above all else compassion, patience, and engery.
+In other people--particularly in people I date--I admire compassion, patience, and intellect.